 |

-This directory contains all resources related to the application that are not
+This directory contains all resources related to the application

-of the public document.
+not part of the public document.
 No files contained in this directory can be served

 directly to a client.